 The Perfect Weekend in Prague – Doing Everything and Nothing all at Once

 Prague doesn’t have a lot of major attractions that draw international travelers.
 You won’t find a lot of name recognition as with other European capitals teeming with UNESCO World Heritage Sites and modern architectural delights like the Eiffel Tower, Big Ben, or The Acropolis.
 Yet it’s consistently a top-rated city to visit in Europe and one of my personal favorites.
-In fact, Prague’s appeal is the opposite – that it’s decidedly less touristy.
+In fact, it’s appeal is quite the opposite – that it’s decidedly less touristy.
+Here’s how to plan the perfect weekend in Prague.

 What feels like a more neighborhoodsy Paris, Prague is all about a vibe.
 While I rarely advocate for travelling without a plan to maximize your time, it is absolutely the kind of place you can explore without planning your whole day around a specific point of interest.
 Old Town is a feast for the senses, a twisting maze of alleys, squares and numbered districts ripe for discovery.